VanillaSpace/Debug.Message_Enhancer/README.md

 1. Download the this Unity file and Unzip.
 2. Run the Unity program.
-3. Use the debug message based on what you want to show in your Console.
+3. Use and customize the debug message based on what you want to show in your Console. all debug messages are inside the event manager script